kimmobrunfeldt/nap/docs/nap-api.md

     Base url.
 Trailing slash is optional.
     For example `'https://api.github.com'`

+* `session`
+    Optional session object to be used when performing the request.

 * `**default_kwargs`
     Keyword arguments that will be passed to [requests.request][] on each request